The definition of “soft skills” on Wikipedia feels like it’s been written by a very confused person.

 The big surprise?
 Hard skills did not top the list.
 Psychological safety—basically teammates being nice and caring—was the top factor in team performance, followed by dependability—being able to count on your teammates.

 So what should we call “soft skills” instead?
-I vote for “life skills” but other people have suggested “power skills” or “durable skills.”
+I vote for “life skills” but other people have suggested “power skills”.
 Whatever you want to call them, one thing is for sure: they are in demand.
 So, is there a way to teach or learn them?

 Measuring soft skills

-If you can’t measure it, you can’t improve it.
-And soft skills are incredibly hard to measure.
+People say that you can’t measure it, you can’t improve it.
+Fortunately, as I’ve discussed in the past, that’s a fallacy.
+But it’s still true that soft skills are incredibly hard to measure.
 There have been many attempts to create tests that would give a score assessing how well developed soft skills are in people, with no clear winner so far.

 The most common approach is to measure people’s EQ, or Emotional Quotient.
-Research shows that one of the most important foundations of emotional competence—accurate self-assessment—was associated with superior performance among several hundred managers from twelve different companies.
+Some research found that one of the most important foundations of emotional competence — accurate self-assessment — was associated with superior performance among several hundred managers from twelve different companies.
 But EQ is only a small subset of soft skills.

-At the moment, people are developing frameworks that touch on one specific aspect.
-Brent Hoberman, who has launched many initiatives to support founders such as Founders Forum and Founders of the Future (which I’m a part of), has just announced a new business school called Founders Academy.
-The school will focus on developing your AQ, or Adaptability Quotient, a measure of how well you are able to thrive in a world of accelerating change.
+Some people are trying to develop frameworks that touch on other specific aspects.
+A few years ago, Brent Hoberman announced a new business school called Founders Academy, where I was a faculty advisor to support the first cohort of students.
+The school focuses on developing your AQ, or Adaptability Quotient, a measure of how well you are able to thrive in a world of accelerating change.

 There’s an increasingly large body of evidence showing that soft skills can help predict work performance.
 The consensus is that curiosity, emotional resilience, and general learning ability will make you better at your job.
 So, how can we go about developing these skills in people and yourself?